-According to the Reuters report, the verification would have to be displayed publicly, similar to Twitter’s blue check-mark, but would be optional for users to opt into.
+According to the Reuters report, the verification would have to be displayed publicly, similar to Twitter’s blue check-mark, but would be optional for users.
 The intent is to check the spread of fake news and online trolling.

-The move would affect platforms like Facebook, Twitter, Instagram, Whatsapp and TikTok, each of which has millions of users in India.
-The move would make India the first country to introduce such a verification system at this scale on social media.
-In October, Italy debated introducing legislation that would require id cards to be linked to social media counts.
+The move would affect platforms like Facebook, Twitter, Whatsapp and TikTok, each of which has millions of users in India.

-The requirements would likely be included in the The Personal Data Protection Bill (2019) that will soon be introduced in the Lok Sabha having received Cabinet approval on December 4.
-However, government sources told Reuters that the bill could be referred to a parliamentary expert committee for review.
+The requirements would likely be included in the The Personal Data Protection bill (2019) that is likely to be introduced in the Lok Sabha soon, having received Cabinet approval on December 4.
+However, the bill is likely to be referred to a parliamentary expert committee for review, the government source told Reuters.

 Prasad had, on November 21, stated in response to a question in Parliament that "There is no such proposal with the government for linking Aadhaar with social media accounts of individuals."
 He stressed the inherent principle of data security within Aadhaar, adding that the Unique Identification Authority of India (UIDAI) system was by intent "blind to the purpose for which Aadhaar may be used at the front end by the resident.
 Also, the core biometrics is encrypted at the time of enrolment/updation.
 It is never kept unencrypted and is never shared,” he added.